-House Bill No. 7061, titled "An Act Concerning Mandatory Minimum Parking Requirements," proposes significant revisions to Connecticut's zoning regulations by repealing subsections (c) and (d) of section 8-2 of the general statutes.
-The bill eliminates the previous restrictions that limited municipalities to requiring only one parking space for studio or one-bedroom units and two for larger units.
-Instead, it introduces a new framework that allows municipalities to establish a minimum number of off-street motor vehicle parking spaces for any development, thereby granting local authorities greater flexibility to tailor parking requirements to their specific needs.
+House Bill No. 7061, titled "An Act Concerning Mandatory Minimum Parking Requirements," proposes significant amendments to Connecticut's zoning regulations by repealing subsections (c) and (d) of section 8-2 of the general statutes.
+The bill eliminates the previous limitations on parking space requirements for residential units, which mandated a maximum of one parking space for studio or one-bedroom units and two spaces for larger units.
+Instead, it introduces a new requirement for a minimum number of off-street motor vehicle parking spaces for any development.
+Additionally, the bill allows municipalities to consider vehicle miles traveled and vehicle trips generated when assessing traffic impacts, while also promoting energy-efficient development practices and renewable energy use.

 Statutes affected: Raised Bill: 8-2o